typeable/xml-isogen/README.md

 ### Supported types

-Fields in a record may have any type as long as it's has instances for `Eq`, `Show`, `NFData`, `FromDom` (for parser) and `ToXml` (for generator).
+Fields in a record may have any types as long as they are instances of `Eq`, `Show`, `NFData`, `FromDom` (for the parser) and `ToXml` (for the generator).
 Remember though that TemplateHaskell requires types to be available before they are used in a splice.

-You can omit field type altogether, in that case type will be assumed to be a capitalized field name with `Xml` prefix.
+You can omit field types altogether, in that case the type will be assumed to be a capitalized field name with an `Xml` prefix.
 It's your responsibility to make sure that type exists.
 Example: